 Since a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform, those expenses are influenced by seasonal submitted application patterns.
-As a result, in years prior to 2013 marketing and advertising expenses related to individual and family health insurance plans were highest in our first and third quarters.
-This changed during the fourth quarter of 2013 during which marketing and advertising expense related to individual and family health insurance plans increased significantly as a result of the increase in the number of applications submitted during the initial open enrollment period under the federal Patient Protection and Affordable Care Act.
-The future impact of annual open enrollment periods for individual and family health insurance on our submitted applications and marketing and advertising expenses is unclear.
+As a result, we expect marketing and advertising expenses for individual and family health insurance will be highest during the first and fourth quarters of 2015 as a result of the annual open enrollment period and lowest during the second and third quarters of 2015, outside of the annual open enrollment period.
+Similarly, we expect marketing and advertising expenses for Medicare plans will be highest during the fourth quarters of 2015 as a result of the Medicare annual open enrollment period and lowest during the first, second and third quarters of 2015, outside of the Medicare annual open enrollment period.